The Best Wedding Timeline Template

 So that just about sums it up.
 We hope this article covered as many angles as possible for you to be prepared to enjoy your wedding day experience.
 I’m sure absorbing all this content can be a bit overwhelming, so I’ve made things even easier for you to digest.
 Follow these quick steps below to get started:

-1. Go ahead and take a minute to download the free pdf bundle we put together.
+1. Go ahead and take a minute to buy the pdf bundle which is on sale now.
 It will include a checklist along with two versions of the wedding day timeline template.

 2. Make sure to read over all three pdf’s.
 Decide whether or not you’re going to do a first look and begin checking off items on the checklist.
 If anything it will help you to start taking action steps toward planning your wedding rather than putting it off.